laura96671/bookstore-project/README.md

 <br/>

 ## About The Project
-Bookstore project made with Django, HTML and CSS.
+Project built with Django, HTML and CSS.
 Class-based and functional views have been used throughout the project to handle main logics (book lists, products creation, registration/login form, products filtering), as well as Javascript for UI and PostgreSQL for database.
 The web app is Dockerized.
 <br/>
 <br/>